 A project funded by a large grant usually involves hiring personnel, utilizing the services of existing CAC staff, and in-kind and match requirements.
 Therefore, the appropriate staff must review the grant proposal before it is submitted to the funding entity.
 The review’s purpose is to ensure that the proposed project is feasible and not a burden to the college.

-- TJ Ferrer, acting vice president of human resources, should review the plan to hire project personnel and any proposed salaries.
+- The executive director of Human Resources or her designee should review the plan to hire project personnel and any proposed salaries.

-- Dennis Rennicke, budget development officer, must review and approve the project’s budget, in-kind, match, and any statements or promises about sustaining the project after the grant ends.
+- The budget development officer, must review and approve the project’s budget, in-kind, match, and any statements or promises about sustaining the project after the grant ends.

-- William "Bill" Brown, executive director of Institutional Planning and Research, should review the proposal’s evaluation design.
+- The executive director of Institutional Planning and Research, should review the proposal’s evaluation design.

 - If the proposal will state that college personnel will provide a service for the grant project, contact them first to get their approval.
-For example, if you write that the college's marketing staff will produce promotional materials for the project, first clear this with Tom Di Camillo, director of Marketing and Community Events.
+For example, if you write that the College's marketing staff will produce promotional materials for the project, first clear this with the excutive director of marketing.

 - The Grants Office should review the proposal.
 We are happy to make suggestions and help with the writing when time and workload allow.